apeir-n/bip/README.md

 I didn't feel like using `make` because this is such a small project, but I ended up overengineering an install script anyway...

-The script is called `build` and can be run with `./build` in the root directory of the repo.
+The script is called `build` and can be run with `./build make` in the root directory of the repo.
 I initially made it to make it easier to test during development, so it works well if you just want to quickly run the program and see what it does.
 If you like it, you can use the script to install it to your `~/.local/bin` directory.
 Make sure `~/.local/bin` is in your `$PATH` in order to call it from the command line.

 #### install instructions:
-1. run `./build` to compile, execute, and open the resulting image all in one go.
+1. run `./build make` to compile, execute, and open the resulting image all in one go.
 2. after it's compiled, you can run `./build run` to just execute and open the resulting image.
 3. run `./build install` to install the binary and a version of the `run` portion of the script to `~/.local/bin` (`bip` and `bop`, respectively (naturally)).
 4. to uninstall, run `./build uninstall`, or just delete the two bip bops from `~/.local/bin`.